VladimirMarkelov/ttdl/README.md

 ### Archive

 In the long run a todo list gets full of completed tasks.
 They may slow down the todo list management.
 If you do not need to keep completed stuff, you can delete them using command `remove`.
 But if completed tasks must be kept for a while, you can archive them.
 Execute `clean`(or `archive`) command and completed tasks will be moved from the actual todo list to its archive.
+Cleaning up automatically removes also all empty todos.
+To keep empty todos, pass the command-line option `--keep-empty`.

 Archiving completed todos makes the actual todo list loading faster.
 Though it has a few drawbacks: